 Lesson Plan - Get It!

-Take a look at this cartoon from World War I entitled Our Three Big Enemies, courtesy of the Ohio History Connection.
+Look at this cartoon from World War I entitled Our Three Big Enemies.

-It depicts Germany and Austria, who were the major enemies to the U.S. in World War I; however, the third enemy depicted is "John Barleycorn" or beer.
+It depicts Germany and Austria, the major enemies to the U.S. in World War I; however, the third enemy depicted is "John Barleycorn," or beer.

-During WWI, members of the Temperance Movement harnessed the military conflict to make the prohibition of alcohol feel patriotic.
-In order to preserve barley grain for consumption, people were told to stop drinking beer because it was supporting German and German-American brewers.
+During WWI, members of the temperance movement harnessed the military conflict to make the prohibition of alcohol feel patriotic.
+People were told to stop drinking beer to preserve barley grain for consumption because it supported German and German-American brewers.